 Berries.
 They're packed with carbohydrates, vitamin C, potassium, folate, fiber, and fluid.
 The phytonutrients in berries are naturally beneficial plant compounds that protect cells from damage.
 Enjoy them on top of whole-grain cereal, in smoothies made with yogurt or milk, in pancakes, and in salads.
 Layer yogurt with berries and crunchy whole-grain cereal for a dessert parfait.

 Broccoli.
-It has folate, fiber, calcium, lutein, zeaxanthin, and carotenoids for healthy vision, and potassium for fluid balance and normal blood pressure.
-Broccoli also has the raw materials for your body to make vitamin A. Eat it as part of pasta and stir-fry dishes, steamed and topped with a dash of olive oil, pureed and added to soups, or roasted: chop broccoli into bite-sized pieces, coat lightly with olive oil, and roast on a baking sheet at 400 degrees until tender, about 15 minutes.
+This veggie has folate, fiber, calcium, lutein, zeaxanthin, and carotenoids for healthy vision, and potassium for fluid balance and normal blood pressure.
+It also has the raw materials for your body to make vitamin A. Eat it as part of pasta and stir-fry dishes, steamed and topped with a dash of olive oil, pureed and added to soups, or roasted.
+To roast, chop broccoli into bite-sized pieces, coat lightly with olive oil, and bake on a baking sheet at 400 F until tender, about 15 minutes.

 Eggs.
-These are the gold standard of protein because they have all of the amino acids you and your baby need to thrive.
+These are the gold standard of protein because they have all the amino acids you and your baby need to thrive.
 They also include more than a dozen vitamins and minerals, such as choline, lutein, and zeaxanthin.
-Certain brands supply the omega-3 fats Baby needs for brain development and peak vision, so check the label.
-Enjoy them in omelets and frittatas; in salads and sandwiches; in homemade waffles, crepes, and whole-grain French toast; and as snacks, hard-cooked or scrambled.
+Certain brands supply the omega-3 fats your baby needs for brain development and peak vision, so check the label.
+Enjoy eggs in omelets and frittatas; in salads and sandwiches; in homemade waffles, crepes, and whole-grain French toast; and as snacks, hard-cooked or scrambled.

 Orange juice (fortified).
 Orange juice with added calcium and vitamin D has the same levels of these nutrients as milk.
 Plus, you get hefty doses of vitamin C, potassium, and folate.
 Enjoy it plain or frozen as pops or ice cubes, and in smoothies.

 Sweet potato.
 This packs vitamin C, folate, fiber, and carotenoids, which your body converts to vitamin A. It also supplies potassium in large amounts.
-Enjoy baked, sliced cold, cooked, or peeled potatoes for snacks and side dishes; mashed with orange juice; and roasted: Slice washed sweet potato into wedges, coat lightly with canola oil, and roast on a baking sheet at 400 degrees until tender, about 15 to 20 minutes.
+Enjoy sweet potatoes baked, sliced cold, or cooked, for snacks and side dishes; mashed with orange juice; or roasted.
+Just slice washed sweet potatoes into wedges, coat lightly with canola oil, and roast on a baking sheet at 400 F until tender, about 15 to 20 minutes.